What should 6G be?: Background

-Although 5G has adopted a gradual evolution strategy that is able to provide much more and better services than 4G, it is admitted that there is no ground-breaking technology in 5G that really bring a surprise to us.
-Inheriting the fundamental performance enhancement mechanisms since 3G \cite{5741160}, more spectral and hardware resources are invested in 5G to achieve performance gains, instead of a technological breakthrough.
+Although 5G has adopted a gradual evolution strategy that is able to provide much more and better services than 4G, there is no ground-breaking technology in 5G.
+Instead, it inherits the fundamental performance enhancement mechanisms since 4G, and performance gains are achieved through an investment in more spectral and hardware resources \cite{5741160}.

-To be informative, we illustrate the perceptual scenarios for a single user from the 1G era to the 5G era and 6G era (hypothetical) in Fig. \ref{evolution}.
-In 1G and 2G, users perceived by voice and text.
-In 3G and 4G, picture and video help to construct a colourful perception in mind, respectively.
-In 5G, live ultra-high-definition three-dimensional data is employed to produce a comprehensive perception.
-It is highly expected that we will have ubiquitous virtual existence and involvement in the coming 6G era.

-\subsection{Current Research Progress Towards 6G}
+\subsection{\textbf{Current Research Progress Towards 6G}}

-To realize technological breakthroughs in practical communication networks and achieve a new perceptual dimension, the research community of wireless communications has gradually turned attention to and anchor the hope on 6G.
-The 6G vision and requirements are suggested in \cite{8412482}, in which special attention is paid to the battery lifetime of mobile device and service classes in 6G, rather than data rate and latency.
+A number of researchers have already provided visions for 6G and a series of advanced research planning activities have begun \cite{8412482,8603730,8631208,8869705,8792135,tariq2019speculative}.
+In the 6G vision and requirements suggested in \cite{8412482}, special attention is paid to the battery lifetime of mobile device and service classes in 6G, rather than data rate and latency.
 In \cite{8603730}, it is pointed out that the communication system research in the post-5G era must incorporate with circuit and device manufacturing capabilities so as to form a closed feedback loop of research activities.
-A number of new communication scenarios in future networks around 2030 are predicted in \cite{8631208}, which encompass holographic calls, flying networks, teleoperated driving, and the tactile Internet, etc. Further, it is foreseen that the same level of reliability as wired communications will be offered to future wireless communications. \cite{saad2019vision} and \cite{strinati20196g} summarize the future driving applications and trends as well as enabling technologies in 6G networks.
+A number of new communication scenarios in future networks around 2030 are predicted in \cite{8631208}, which encompass holographic calls, flying networks, teleoperated driving, and the tactile Internet.
+Further, it is foreseen that the same level of reliability as wired communications will be offered to future wireless communications.

+\cite{8869705} and \cite{8792135} summarize the future driving applications and trends as well as enabling technologies in 6G networks.
 In particular, network decentralization based on blockchain technology is believed to be a key to simplify network management and provide satisfactory performance in 6G.
 The concept of human-centric service is also proposed and viewed as the emphasis in 6G.
 The key performance indicators (KPIs) of 6G are defined, and a speculative comparison between 5G and 6G is provided in \cite{tariq2019speculative}.